League of Ireland 2019: Club-by-club guide to the season

 Derry City

 Declan Devine talks about signing players with a point to prove but he has a decent sized one to make himself.
-They should improve on eighth, especially if Michael McCrudden maintains his Irish League form after arriving but a lot will depend on how well some of the others settle in.
+They should improve on eighth, especially if new arrival Michael McCrudden maintains his Irish League form, but a lot will depend on how well some of the others settle in.

 Dundalk

 Failing that, the squad might actually be stronger than last year if Daniel Kelly progresses and Sean Murray settles.
-The latter looked a real talent in his Championship days but that are no guarantees.
+The latter looked a real talent in his Championship days but that is no guarantee.
 If Pat Hoban stays fit and keeps scoring, they will take some overhauling.

 Finn Harps